ovisb/java-coffee-machine/README.md

 - During the coffee action menu, if user wants to go back he can input `back`
 - User can have the machine do multiple actions until he wants to exit the program.

+31.10.2023
+- refactored code to be more OOP oriented
+- made us of Enums for the main menu choice and for the coffee type menu
 ## Project status

 Completed 6/6 stages